Kautzi/UdemyC_Exercises/5_Functions/Lanes2/Exercise.md

 Note:

-Dont forget to use include guards!
+Don't forget to use include guards!

 ## Main Function